TL2005/TypingSVG/README.md

 ## How to Use
 1. Visit the site: [typingsvg.vercel.app](https://typingsvg.vercel.app/)
-2. Customize your SVG with text, speed, colors, and styles.
+2. Enter your text (press Enter to create line breaks — multiple spaces are preserved).
+3. Tweak fonts, colors, speeds and cursor; preview updates live.
-3. Copy the URL or download the file, then use it anywhere (README, profile, blog, etc.).
+4. Copy the generated URL or download the SVG and embed it anywhere (README, profile, blog, social, etc.).
-4. Star this repo ~ 😄
+5. Star this repo ~ 😄

 ## Deploy It Yourself
 Since this project is hosted on a free Vercel account, resources are limited.
 To ensure optimal performance and availability, it's recommended to deploy Typing SVG on your own.
 Here's how: